BUPT-GAMMA/ProGraph/README.md

 - Existing approaches require describing graph structures within prompts, which, due to context length limitations, cannot be applied to large-scale graph data processing.

-- For open-source models like Llama, there is still a lack of instruction-tuning datasets focused on graph analysis and reasoning scenarios, resulting in suboptimal performance.
+- For open-source models like Llama, there is still a lack of instruction-tuning datasets focused on graph analysis and reasoning scenarios by coding, resulting in suboptimal performance.

 - For closed-source models like ChatGPT, there is also a need to build external knowledge bases specifically for graph analysis and reasoning scenarios rather than relying solely on prompt engineering to improve model performance.

+# Introduction

 **Core Idea**: To address these limitations, we follow human experts' problem-solving approach and **propose for the first time a method that enables LLMs to solve graph analysis and reasoning problems through code generation**: For example, when calculating shortest paths in a million-node graph, human experts don't attempt to reason about the entire graph mentally, but rather call a few lines of code using Python libraries like NetworkX to solve the problem quickly and accurately.
 Specifically, when the model performs graph analysis tasks, we guide it to write code and call relevant Python libraries, after which we extract and execute the code from the model's response to obtain answers.
 This programming-based solution can read graph data from files, thereby bypassing LLMs' context length limitations and applying to graph data analysis at any scale.